encode/django-rest-framework/docs/api-guide/authentication.md

 >
 > &mdash; Jacob Kaplan-Moss, ["REST worst practices"][cite]

-Authentication is the mechanism of associating an incoming request with a set of identifying credentials, such as the user the request came from, or the token that it was signed with.
+Authentication is the mechanism of associating an incoming request with a set of identifying credentials, such as the user request came from, or the token that it was signed with.
 The [permission] and [throttling] policies can then use those credentials to determine if the request should be permitted.

 REST framework provides a number of authentication schemes out of the box, and also allows you to implement custom schemes.